Reyna-BC/IxD_2026/PROJECT 1/README.md

 ## INSTRUCTIONS

- 5 Cards per pack
+ 5 Cards per pack,
- Click on pack to open.
+ Click on pack to open,
- Throw card to the right.
+ Throw card to the right,
  Press Spacebar to open another pack!